 Vayanos and Vila (2021, VV) develop a closed-economy model of the yield curve with preferred-habitat investors who can invest in specific maturities and risk-averse arbitrageurs.
 Our model extends VV to two countries, adds the currency market, and assumes global arbitrageurs.
-Ray (2019) and Droste, Gorodnichenko, and Ray (2021) embed VV into a New Keynesian model and study the transmission of conventional and unconventional monetary policy to the domestic economy.
-Closest to our work is Greenwood,

-Hanson, Stein, and Sunderam (2020), who develop independently a model of currency and bond markets with preferred-habitat investors and global arbitrageurs.
+Ray (2019) and Ray, Droste, and Gorodnichenko (2023) embed VV into a New Keynesian model and study the transmission of conventional and unconventional monetary policy to the domestic economy.
+Closest to our work is Greenwood, Hanson, Stein, and Sunderam (2023), who develop independently a discrete-time model of currency and bond markets with preferred-habitat investors, global arbitrageurs, and only two bond maturities.
 They derive results analogous to those that we present in Section 4 and explore additionally Covered Interest Parity violations and arbitrageur heterogeneity, but do not estimate their model or quantify its effects.
-They assume only two bond maturities, while we assume a continuum.
-This makes our model more suitable for quantification and for examining how different policies affect the shape of the domestic and foreign yield curves.

 Our paper is also related to a recent literature that examines how convenience yields affect exchange rates and interest rates.
-Engel and Wu (2018) and Jiang, Krishnamurthy, and Lustig (2021a) construct convenience yields by comparing home government bonds to synthetic counterparts constructed by buying foreign government bonds and swapping the foreign into the home currency.
+Engel and Wu (2018) and Jiang, Krishnamurthy, and Lustig (2021) construct convenience yields by comparing home government bonds to synthetic counterparts constructed by buying foreign government bonds and swapping the foreign into the home currency.
 They find that the home currency appreciates when the home convenience yield rises.
-Jiang, Krishnamurthy, and Lustig (2021b) show that investor preferences for safe dollar assets underlie the global financial cycle (Rey, 2013) whereby US monetary policy transmits to the rest of the world.
+Devereux, Engel, and Wu (2023) and Jiang, Krishnamurthy, and Lustig (2023) show that investor preferences for safe dollar assets underlie the global financial cycle (Rey, 2013) whereby US monetary policy transmits to the rest of the world.
 Our model can capture investor preferences for currencies and bonds of a specific country through the demand factors, and can quantify the effects of each type of demand.

 Finally, our paper is related to DSGE models of monetary policy transmission.
 Closest to our work is the two-country model of Alpanda and Kabaca (2020).
 They find that QE purchases have large international spillover effects, which exceed those of conventional monetary policy.
-Portfolio balance effects in their model arise from bond holdings entering directly in agents' utility functions, while we partly endogenize them through mean-variance optimization by arbitrageurs.
+Portfolio balance effects in their model arise from bond holdings entering directly in agents' utility functions, while we partly endogenize them through mean-variance optimization by arbitrageurs.4